ldallap/BidirectionalGrangerModel/README.md

 The code can be compiled as:
 *g++ BidirectionalGrangerModel.cpp -O3 -march=native -o exec*

-In order to execute run:
+In order to execute, run:
 *./exec 123456*

 *123456* is the random number seed, you can use whatever integer number here.